-Lieutenant General (Retired) Ofra Klinger is an Associate at the International Institute for Counter-Terrorism (ICT)), IDC Herzliya and served as the Commissioner of the Israeli Prison Service from 2015 to 2018.
+Lieutenant General (Retired) Ofra Klinger is a Fellow at the International Institute for Counter-Terrorism (ICT)), IDC Herzliya and served as the Commissioner of the Israeli Prison Service from 2015 to 2018.

 Born and raised in Bat Yam and Jerusalem, Klinger served at the IDF in a classified unit of the Intelligence Department.
 She graduated of the Faculty of Law at the Tel Aviv University with a LL.B. in 1987 and following graduation she worked as a criminal lawyer in the Justice Department (Central District).

 In 1989, Klinger joined the Israeli Prison Service (IPS), and served in various positions in the legal chambers, up to the Deputy to the Legal Advisor of the organization.